- 04 Feb, 2023

 It’s no trouble to draw the Treble.
 Many students tend to have trouble drawing this clef correctly.
 That’s because it needs a little practice.
-The downloadable worksheets will help with that.

 A clef is a sign placed at the beginning of each musical staff.
-Without it the notes would have no meaning or a SPECIFIC home on the keys.
+Without it, the notes would have no meaning or a SPECIFIC home on the keys.

 There are 3 clefs, the C, the G, and the F clef.

 The focus today will be on the Treble Clef.
 The Treble clef, one of the most popular clefs is also known as the G clef.
-It is drawn around the second line of the staff and shows the G above middle C. The Treble clef also shows visually the start of Middle C. The 4th octave up from the bottom of the keyboard.
+It is drawn around the second line of the staff and shows the G above the middle C. The Treble clef also shows visually the start of Middle C. The 4th octave is up from the bottom of the keyboard.
 THEREFORE, the Treble Clef indicates notes above Middle C.

 The Treble clef (G clef) is also used for singers.
 Soprano, mezzo-soprano, alto, contralto and tenor voices.
 Even though a tenor will SOUND an octave lower.
 You may see it with an 8 written below the loop in the Treble clef.
-Below is another worksheet.
-An excerpt from My First Step.